About Us

 Patron Responsibilities and Conduct

 It is a patron's responsibility to maintain necessary and proper standards of behavior in order to protect their individual rights and the rights and privileges of other patrons.
 Patrons should be engaged in activities associated with the use of a public library while in the building.
 Patrons who fail to observe the Security Public Library Patron Responsibilities and Conduct Policy may be asked to leave the library building and grounds, be banned from the Library for a period of time, be subject to arrest, or be subject to other lawful action.
+Some protections granted under SPL’s Patron Privacy and Confidentiality Policy may be revoked if a person is found in violation of the Patron Responsibilities and Conduct Policy.

 The Security Public Library prohibits any activity or condition that unreasonably interferes with Library user or staff comfort, safety, or use of the Library, including but not limited to: